Taiwan Oolong Tea Varieties

 Initially, they took most of their plants and processing techniques from the Fujian province.

-Over time, they came to develop their own style, which now covers the widest spectrum of tastes and flavours of oolong tea.
+Over time, they came to develop their own style, which now covers the widest spectrum of tastes and flavors of oolong tea.

 I list below the 5 most important types of Taiwan oolong tea, in ascending order of oxidation.